Strelitzia nicolai

+Description

 The 1.8 m-long leaves are grey-green and arranged like a fan at the top of the stems, similar to Ravenala madagascariensis.
 The inflorescence is composed of a dark blue bract, white sepals and a bluish-purple "tongue".
 The entire flower can be as much as 18 cm high by 45 cm long, and is typically held just above the point where the leaf fan emerges from the stem.
 Flowers are followed by triangular seed capsules.